stefanos50/CARLA2Real/README.md

 For detailed instructions on configuring and using the updated code, please refer to the dedicated documentation available in the `carla_unreal_engine_5` directory.

-CARLA with the new version 0.10.0 is moving towards Unreal Engine 5 with more advanced computer graphics technologies such as lumen and nanite.
-As already mentioned in the [official anouncement page](https://carla.org/2024/12/19/release-0.10.0/) currently the GBuffers API is not supported.
-Thus when trying to connect with our tool CARLA simulator will crash while trying to add the GBuffers listeners.
-Currently the code is updated with an easy to use and configure solution for demonstration of our trained model and the generation of datasets within the more realistic town10 environment.
-If you are intrested a dedicated documentation can be found inside the carla_ue5_epe directory.

 # Installitation/Requirements

 ### Hardware Requirements